mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Here, you can learn a bunch of interesting information about your collection.
 For example, if the *_id* feild value has the type *ObjectId*, then it stores the information about when this document was created.
 In this case, all the documents from this sample of data were created on a *Wednesday in January of 2014*.

 The next feild is *acquisition*.
-At a high level, we see that most documents have the value *null* in the feild.
+At a high level, we see that most documents have the value *null* in the field.
 But approximately 14% in this sample are sub-documents.
 Clicking on that, we find that they each have nine nested fields.
 When I expand this field, I can see a breakdown for each of those field in the sub-documents, which is awesome.
+This view shows me the types and range of values that are present in the collection.

+And if there are more nested data types, like the *acquiring_company* field, I can expand that as well and see the summary of values for this nested document.
+There are more field and types to explore, but I hope that you will do that on your own time.
+Lots of clicking and exploring is a great way to pass the time and learn something new.